grpc/proposal/L73-java-binderchannel/wireformat.md

 Each stream sender (both client and server) must keep track of the amount of space remaining in its peer's receive window, decrementing this counter by the `bytes data` or `parcelable` size of each `rpc transaction` it sends and incrementing it upon receipt of a `stream receive window update`.
-The initial window size of all new streams is provided by a peer in its `setup transport transaction`.
-A stream transaction must not be sent unless there's space for it in the peer's window.
-Space in the peer's receive window should be exposed to the sending application using the language-specific stream readiness API.
+A stream transaction must not be sent unless there's room for its data in the peer's window.
+Availability of peer receive window space should be exposed to the sending application using the language-specific stream readiness API.

+The initial receive window size of all new streams is specified by a peer in its `setup transport transaction` and cannot be changed for the life of a transport.

 ### Receiver Responsibilities
 A stream receiver (either client or server) must send window updates as